2020PB/police-brutality/reports/Oregon.md

 Footage shows federal officers emerging from the Justice Center.
 A handful of protestors stand at the edge of the sidewalk with their hands up.
 An officer shoves them into the street.
 The officer then brandishes his baton and chases nearby journalists, who flee.

-tags: abuse-of-power, threaten, shove, protestor, journalist
+tags: abuse-of-power, threaten, shove, protester, journalist

 id: or-portland-134